Navy Federal Credit Union (NFCU), usually referred to as Navy Federal or Navy Fed, is a global credit union based out of Vienna, Virginia.

 SaveFirst is a straightforward CD option that earns the same rate no matter how long you commit your funds.
 You only need $5 to open an account and can choose a term length anywhere from 3 to 60 months.

-Navy Federal Credit Union offers a wide variety of credit card opinions.
+Navy Federal Credit Union offers various credit card options.
 Each one comes with 24/7 access to customer representatives, plus no fees on balance transfers or foreign transactions.

-Let’s take a quick look at what else comes along with each credit card:
+Let’s take a quick look at what else comes with each credit card:

 cashRewards

-cashRewards is a no annual fee card that earns 1.5% cashback on all purchases.
-You can start redeeming rewards as soon as you earn them, and you’ll get a $200 initial bonus when you spend at least $2,000 in your first 90 days.
+cashRewards is a no-annual-fee card earning up to 1.75% cash back on all purchases.
+You can start redeeming rewards as soon as you earn them, and you’ll get a $250 initial bonus when you spend at least $2,500 in your first 90 days, plus a one-time $98 Walmart+ subscription rebate as a statement credit.

 More Rewards (AmEx)